kishorrit/MLF/Chapter 4.md

     divider = np.sqrt(np.sum(ds1 * ds1)) * np.sqrt(np.sum(ds2 * ds2))
     return np.sum(ds1 * ds2) / divider if divider != 0 else 0
 ```
+We can use this function we wrote for a single series to create a batch of autocorrelation features.

 ```Python
 def batc_autocorr(data,lag,series_length):